Advanced usage

 }

-}If you need standard UIApplicationDelegate callbacks, attach a small AppDelegate using @UIApplicationDelegateAdaptor - see the landing page for the full example.
+}If you need UIApplicationDelegate callbacks, attach a small AppDelegate using @UIApplicationDelegateAdaptor.
+See Using the SDK with SwiftUI for a complete example.

 Tracking screen views with .onAppear